Magpas

 When we visited Magpas Air Ambulance Base

-During the Easter Holidays we were invited over to Huntingdon to have a tour of the Magpas Air Ambulance base and meet a few members of their inspirational team.
+During the Easter Holidays, we were invited over to Huntingdon to have a tour of the Magpas Air Ambulance base and meet a few members of their inspirational team.
 On the day that we visited it was a very misty morning which meant that visibility conditions were too low for the helicopter to fly.
-This was good news for us because it meant the helicopter was away in its hangar and we could have a look inside without having to worry that it would have to take to the skies at any moment.
+This was good news for us because it meant the helicopter was away in its hangar, and we could look inside without worrying that it would have to take to the skies at any moment.

 A tough night

 We had to be quiet whilst in the main building because the night crew were catching up on sleep before heading home.
-Their night shift had been a particularly tiring one after attending a number of serious road traffic accidents.
-We were really surprised to learn just how far some of their volunteer crew travels to work a shift with Magpas.
-Their base is in the grounds of RAF Wyton in Huntingdon but some of their staff travel from Northamptonshire, Leicestershire and even as far as Essex.
+Their night shift had been a particularly tiring one after attending several serious road traffic accidents.
+We were really surprised to learn just how far some of their volunteer crew travel to work a shift with Magpas.
+Their base is in the grounds of RAF Wyton in Huntingdon, but some of their staff travel from Northamptonshire, Leicestershire and even as far as Essex.

 About Magpas